 The Department has developed an aluminum light pole standard for Conventional Lighting.
 The standard provides details for 40, 45 and 50 foot luminaire mounting heights on poles mounted either at grade or on fills up to 25 feet in height, all of which accommodate fixture arm lengths of 8, 10, 12 and 15 feet.
-Pole, arm and foundation details have been developed for each combination of arm length and for 5 foot increments of luminaire wind design height.
-Standard Aluminum Light Poles have been designed for 80 and 100mph design wind speeds.
+Standard Aluminum Light Poles have been designed for 110, 130 and 150 mph design wind speeds.